 In the ’90s, few rock bands were as great as The Smashing Pumpkins.
 But then, few bands were as bloated and inconsistent as The Smashing Pumpkins as well.
 Which becomes readily apparently when you listen to The Aeroplane Flies High: Deluxe Edition, a new six-CD/1-DVD boxed set version of their 1996 singles collection.

-Released in 1996, the original version of Aeroplane presented the five singles from the Pumpkins’ 1995 album Mellon Collie And The Infinite Sadness, as well as their respective b-sides, for a grand total of thirty-three tracks.
+the original version of Aeroplane presented the five singles from the Pumpkins’ 1995 album Mellon Collie And The Infinite Sadness, as well as their respective b-sides, for a grand total of thirty-three tracks.
 But this new edition has been expanded to a whopping ninety tracks with the addition of demos and live recordings.

 How valuable this box may be, however, really depends on whether you have the original Aeroplane.
 Because if you do, this new edition is, sadly, completely pointless.